-The City will consider amending the Development Code to address the following development standards and barriers to special-needs housing opportunities:
+The City will consider amending the Development Code to address the following development standards and barriers to housing opportunities:

-• Overlay Zone in Transit Rich and Urban Infill Sites: Assess benefits of implementing SB 10 (2021) and if it is found to be beneficial then amend the Development Code to add an overlay zone which would allow up to 10 residential units in certain "transit rich" and "urban infill sites."

-Overlay Zone for Workforce Housing: Assess benefits of implementing workforce housing and if it is found to be beneficial then amend the Development Code to add an overlay zone which would allow workforce housing in certain Commercial, Business Park, and Public Facilities zone districts.
+- Overlay Zone in Transit Rich and Urban Infill Sites: Assess benefits of implementing SB 10 (2021) and if it is found to be beneficial then amend the Development Code to add an overlay zone which would allow up to 10 residential units in certain "transit rich" and "urban infill sites." - Overlay Zone for Workforce Housing: Assess benefits of implementing workforce housing and if it is found to be beneficial then amend the Development Code to add an overlay zone which would allow workforce housing in certain Commercial, Business Park, and Public Facilities zone districts. - Reduce Parking Requirements for Residential Care, General: Amend the Development Code to reduce parking requirements to 1 space per employee and 1 space for every 7 residents.
+Parking stalls within residential garages count towards required parking spaces.

-Responsibility Planning & Development Department Funding Source General Fund Timeframe The City will initiate Development Code amendments by December 2024.
+Responsibility Planning & Development Department Funding Source General Fund Timeframe The City will initiate Development Code amendments by December 2025.
 In 2025, the City will assess the potential benefits of SB10 and Workforce Housing overlay zones to Fresno and if determined to be beneficial then the City will initiate a Development Code Amendment by 2026.
 Objective Annually review the effectiveness and appropriateness of the Development Code and process any necessary amendments to remove or mitigate potential constraints to the development of housing.